 Learn more about TTISS on the PHAC website.

-Learn more about the transfusion reaction algorithm table(PDF, 68 KB).
+Learn more about transfusion reaction.

 Alberta has actively participated in the TTISS program since 2007.
 Every year, a progress report of the TTISS data in Alberta is prepared.
 The report provides information about adverse transfusion reactions to the public and to the transfusion medicine specialists in Alberta.

 Informed consent is a legal procedure that ensures patients know the benefits and risks of receiving a blood transfusion or blood product.
 Informed consent also ensures that patients are aware of any of other alternative therapies, prior to having a blood transfusion.